Srinivasa-Pradeep/Data-Structures-and-Algo/README.md

 ---

-## 🕯️ A note to myself
+## A note to myself

-There will be days when nothing makes sense.
+ - There will be days when nothing makes sense.
-There will be nights when you want to throw it all away.
+  - There will be nights when you want to throw it all away.
-But remember — the lamp still burns, and as long as it does, one more problem, one more attempt, one more line of code is enough.
+ - But remember the lamp still burns and as long as it does, one more problem, one more attempt, one more line of code is enough.

 ---

 ## 🤍 Final Word

-This repo is not for applause.
+- This repo is not for applause.
-It is not for recruiters.
-It is for me,
+ - It is for me,
 and for the love that carried me this far.

 If someone else stumbles here and feels less alone, that will be the softest victory.

 ---

-Do you want me to turn the **repo structure** part into something poetic too (like “rooms in a temple” or “chapters of a war journal”), or keep that section practical and clean?